richie48/Dev-resources/README.md

 -To have a globally recognised avatar gravatar npm is great.
 This mean user can now have a globally recognizable profile when they leave traces of information on the web...This gives a simple explanation of how gravatar works. https://youtu.be/UO6fItBMa94

 -To get the geographic location of an address string a good resource to use is node gecoder npm.

+-mv is a good npm module to use for moving files in node js.